This post may contain affiliate sales links. Please see my full disclosure policy for details

 Easy Carrot Cake Recipe

 This recipe may be simple but it’s certainly not basic.
 It’s moist, full of spice and the texture is perfect.
+This is Grandma’s recipe, so you know it’s gotta be good.
+It’s loaded with shredded carrots and walnuts.

 I don’t know about you but shredding carrots with a handheld shredder to messy and takes too long.
 Instead, peel the carrots, chop into a few smaller pieces and pulse them in a food processor until they’re broken into small pieces.
 This will also maximize the carrots in each bite of cake.